daveciepluch/EspressoFillCircuit/README.md

 ```

 ### Function
-- The arduino monitors the two float switches in the water reservoir and the water level probe in the boiler.
+- The arduino monitors the water level probe in the boiler.
-- Upper float switch triggers audible alarm.
-- Lower switch cuts power to the boiler to protect the heating element from overheating.
-- Water probe triggers the water pump and actuated valve to fill the boiler.
+- Water probe triggers the water autofill valve and/or the pump to fill the boiler.

 ### Author
-Anthony DiPilato, Anthony@bumbol.com
+Dave Ciepluch, dave.ciepluch@gmail.com

 ### License
 All code is available under the MIT license.
 See LICENSE file for info.